 Local Governing Body

 Ambleside Church of England Primary School has 12 members of the Local Governing Body bringing a range of experience to help our School achieve its vision.
 Although we are volunteers, we are professional, committed and passionate about what we do.
+To contact the Chair of the Local Governing Body please see our Contact Us page.

 Role of the Local Governing Body: